Expats Talk about Health Insurance and Healthcare in San Jose, Costa Rica

 Are common prescription medications available in San Jose?

 "The public system dispenses generic medicines free, and getting them is easy.
 But on the advice of a private doc, I pay retail for a name brand pill too.
 It costs me about a third or less the cost in the US.
 No prescriptions are necessary for most meds, and even when they are, you can sometimes sweet talk your way into buying them in a drug store without a prescription.
 Probably the cheapest drug store is La Bomba, and it won't budge on selling meds it's not supposed to, but most meds that require a prescription in the US don't need one here.
 For meds that the drug stores really aren't supposed to sell without prescriptions, I go to a more full service drug store and pay a little more.
 Specifically, I keep a supply of antibiotics on hand that by law need a prescription but I buy without one.
-Also, just in the way the system works, I know a drug store that sells the morning after pill, even though it's really not suppose to in a Catholic country," wrote an expat living in San José.
+Also, just in the way the system works, I know a drug store that sells the morning after pill, even though it's really not suppose to in a Catholic country," commented one expat who moved to San José.

 Do you have anything more to add about local medical facilities in San Jose?

 "I'm about two miles from both a public and a private hospital, but for emergencies you definitely want to go to a public hospital.
 The private hospitals don't necessarily have the staff onsite and want to be paid upfront.
 The ER room at the public hospital is a zoo (no one likes it) but once you convince the intake person that you're really sick the care is as good as anywhere in the world, just without the creature comforts.
 Convincing the intake personnel that you're really sick though can be a challenge.
 They're surrounded by people with the sniffles who really shouldn't be there.
-It helps to arrive by ambulance or to be bleeding or at least to have a heart attack," mentioned one expat in San Jose.
+It helps to arrive by ambulance or to be bleeding or at least to have a heart attack," wrote one expat.

 As a foreigner living in San Jose, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in San Jose, you will have access to public healthcare.
 The public healthcare system in Costa Rica is considered to be one of the best in Latin America, and is free for all citizens and legal residents.
 The public healthcare system is well-funded and provides a wide range of services, including primary care, specialty care, and hospital care.
-The quality of care is generally good, and the wait times for appointments are usually reasonable," mentioned one expat in San Jose.
+The quality of care is generally good, and the wait times for appointments are usually reasonable," said an expat in San Jose.

 What have your experiences during the pandemic with the local healthcare system been like?